Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks: Results The code for the project is available on GitHub: https://github.com/ppilar/pcGAN .

+The F1-score in the space of high-level features, which is defined as the harmonic mean between precision (P) and recall (R):

+In the context of generative modeling, the precision is the fraction of generated samples that lie in the real data manifold and the recall gives the fraction of real data samples that lie in the generated data manifold \cite{sajjadi2018assessing}.
+They are calculated as suggested in \citet{kynkaanniemi2019improved}, with choice $k=10$ for the k-nearest neighbor.

+The agreement of the distributions of the constrained statistics, by calculating the average of the total variations of the differences between their histograms:

+where $p_{\rm true}^{\rm hist}$ and $p_{\rm gen}^{\rm hist}$ are given by the outline of the histograms in e.g. Fig. \ref{fig:ds1_overview}.
+Here, the histograms have been chosen instead of KDE, in order to use a quantity that is not directly constrained (and hence without the danger of overfitting to).

+The agreement between the distributions of the $N_f$ high-level features (here denoted as $x$).
+We proceed in the same way as for the constrained statistics:

+To get an idea of the complexity of each metric, it helps to consider them in the following way: the F1 score takes the full shape of the data distribution into account, $d_F$ the first two moments, and $\bar V_c$ and $\bar V_f$ the marginal distributions of the constrained statistics and the chosen set of high-level features, respectively.

-\subsection{Synthetic example}
+\subsection{Synthetic Example}

-As our synthetic example, we consider a simple superposition of sine waves.
-Each wave consists of two sine waves, $x = \frac{1}{2}\sum_{i=1}^2 \sin(\omega_i t)$, with angular frequencies sampled randomly from $\omega_i \sim |\mathcal{N}(1,1)|$, and we generate measurements for $t \in \text{linspace}(0,20,200)$.
+For our first experiment, we consider a superposition of sine waves.
+Each wave consists of two sine waves, $x = \frac{1}{2}\sum_{i=1}^2 \sin(\omega_i t)$, with angular frequencies sampled randomly from $\omega_i \sim |\mathcal{N}(1,1)|$, and we generate $200$ equally-spaced measurements in the interval $t \in [0, 20]$.
 In total, we create $100\,000$ samples of size $200$ to serve as training data.
-We perform the Fourier transform for real-valued inputs for each time series in the dataset and we use the KL divergence between true and generated distribution of the square roots of the power spectrum components (i.e. the absolute values of the Fourier coefficients) as probabilistic constraints when training the GAN; that is, we have $101$ separate constraints (compare Appendix \ref{app:cpmetrics}).
+We perform the Fourier transform for real-valued inputs for each time series in the dataset and we use the square roots of the power spectrum components (i.e. the absolute values of the Fourier coefficients) as the statistics to constrain when training the GAN; that is, we have $101$ separate constraints (compare Appendix \ref{app:cpmetrics}).

 In Figure \ref{fig:ds1_overview}, results for the different GAN variants are depicted.
-It is apparent that data generated by the pcGAN matches the true distributions very well; only for the first component does it exhibit a small additional peak due to the somewhat extended tail.
-The method of \citet{Wu2020} comes in second, managing to cover the correct area of constraint values, but failing to adhere to the precise shape of the PDFs.
-The unconstrained WGAN is distinctly worse than the other methods and tends to assign too much weight to the highest peak of the distribution.
+The data generated by the pcGAN matches the true distributions very well.
+The method of \citet{Wu2020} comes in second, managing to cover the correct range of constraint values, but failing to adhere to the precise shapes of the PDFs.
+The unconstrained WGAN, WGAN-GP and SNGAN are distinctly worse and tend to assign too much weight to the highest peak of the distribution.